Shock Mitigation

 Improving Crew Safety

-Maritime organisations use RIBs and High Speed Craft to perform many different tasks.
+Maritime organisations use RIBs and High Speed Craft to perform different tasks.
 The consistent objective is that crews arrive safely and efficiently at their destination.

 Benefits of Shock Mitigation